-Since the age of the internet, job requirements and qualifications have gotten longer and longer, and now most job descriptions no longer accurately capture what a prospective candidate will actually do in the day-to-day work.
+Since the Age of the Internet, job requirements and qualifications have become more extensive.
+Nowadays, many job descriptions no longer reflect the actual duties of the role.
+Consequently, a prospective candidate may not know what to expect in the day-to-day work.

 This was the topic of an insightful podcast hosted by iMPact Business Group, a strategic staffing company within the information technology, accounting/finance, and engineering fields.
-I had the pleasure of speaking with Matt Peale, President of iMPact, and Amanda-Lee Quirk, Nation Account Manager at Monster Worldwide, about how job descriptions can be improved to appeal to more candidates aligned with the needed skills, and how to increase response rates.
+I recently spoke with Matt Peale, President of iMPact, and Amanda-Lee Quirk, Nation Account Manager at Monster Worldwide.
+We discussed ways to improve job descriptions to attract more candidates with the required skills.
+Additionally, we discussed how to increase response rates.

 Moderated by Mark Sapoznikov, iMPact’s Marketing Manager, the conversation covered reasons why job descriptions often fail to attract ideal candidates, as well as practical tips on how to improve the message.
-Highlights included the need for a clear Employee Value Proposition, with emphasis on how to promote the employment brand and company culture to attract more qualified candidates and convey the true value or purpose of the job.
+The highlights of the discussion focused on the need for an effective Employee Value Proposition and how the proposition should promote the company’s employment brand and culture.
+This will attract more qualified candidates and showcase the true value or purpose of the job.

 “Job seekers are looking for opportunities where they are valued and can feel a sense of purpose in their job role.”